thisiskyle/sleepy-nvim/README.md

 I only wanted a few things:

-- make an http request(s)
+- make http requests
 - display each response in its own buffer
 - flexible response formatting
-- allow for testing
+- allow for simple testing